 Browse all of the awesome accommodation in Nuwara Eliya and book in advance!

-Many tourists don’t know about the Rose Quartz Mountain, and to be honest, I’m not entirely sure why.
-To me, it was a highlight during my travels in Sri Lanka and a really unique thing to do in such a beautiful location.
+Many tourists don’t know about the Rose Quartz Mountain in Sri Lanka, and to be honest, I’m not entirely sure why.
+To me, it was a highlight during my travels in Sri Lanka and one of my personal favorite places.

-Located about 40 minutes from the city of Dambulla, Rose Quartz mountain is the largest mountain made entirely of Rose Quartz in all of Southeast Asia.
-Here you will climb the mountain and underneath your feet is not dirt or rick, but rose quartz!
+Located about 40 minutes from the city of Dambulla, Rose Quartz Mountain is the largest mountain made entirely of Rose quartz in all of Southeast Asia.
+Here you will climb the mountain and underneath your feet is not dirt or rock, but rose quartz – it’s amazing!

 On Sri Lanka’s southern coast you can visit Galle Fort.
 Here, you can explore this historical fort and take in views of the ocean at the same time.

-Galle Fort was built by the Portuguese in 1588 to protect Sri Lanka from ocean attacks.
-Evidence of battle is found throughout the fort and the Fort is a UNESCO world heritage site.
+Galle Fort was built by the Portuguese in 1588 to protect Sri Lanka from unwanted ocean encounters.
+Evidence of battle is found throughout the fort and the Fort is a UNESCO World Heritage Site.

-Today, a visit to the Fort means strolling along the walls checking out the ocean, wandering the many streets within the fort, eating at cute cafes, or even visiting the fort museum.
+Today, a visit to Galle Fort means strolling along the walls, checking out the ocean, wandering the many streets within the fort, eating at cute cafes, or even visiting the fort museum.
 It is a great way to spend a couple of hours learning a little bit about Sri Lanka’s history in such a picturesque location.

 Ticket prices differentiate depending on what class of ticket you buy.
 Just be aware that during peak season the tickets for first and second class often sell out so consider buying yours in advance for this route!

-Thanks to Instagram, Coconut Tree Hill has become famous.
-This means that when you go here chances are there will be many others also here trying to get their perfect “Insta snap”.
+Thanks to Instagram, Coconut Tree Hill has become one of the most famous places to visit in all of Sri Lanka!
+This means that when you go there, chances are there will be many others also trying to get their perfect “Insta snap”.

 I visited Coconut Tree Hill twice, once in the afternoon and once first thing in the morning.
-If you want to avoid the crowds then make sure you go in the morning!
-Although we weren’t the only ones there, there were only a couple of others.
+If you want to avoid the crowds, then make sure you go in the morning!
+Although we weren’t the only ones there, there were only a couple of other tourists.